GefullteTaubenbrust2/minetest/doc/lua_api.md

 * `core.hypertext_escape(string)`: returns a string
     * escapes the characters "\", "<", and ">" to show text in a hypertext element.
     * not safe for use with tag attributes.
-    * this function does not do formspec escaping, you will likely need to do `core.formspec_escape(core.hypertext_escape(string))` if the hypertext is not already being formspec escaped.
 * `core.explode_table_event(string)`: returns a table
     * returns e.g. `{type="CHG", row=1, column=2}`
     * `type` is one of: